Something went wrong loading this image.

 10 Tips on How to Stay Focused in High School

 To identify your learning style, you can take an online quiz, ask your parents and teachers, or just sit with yourself and think about how you usually like to learn.
+It may take a few trial and error to know this about yourself, but it will come in handy for many years.

 For example, if you have to watch a lecture and hear a teacher’s words, make sure you also read the textbook or write notes as a visual learner to see the lesson’s content as well.